Swivel-Finance/gost/docs/lender/Lender.md

 | --- | --- |
 |`bool` | true if successful
 ### mint
-mint swaps the sender's principal tokens for illuminate's zc tokens in effect, this opens a new fixed rate position for the sender on illuminate
+mint swaps the sender's principal tokens for illuminate's ERC5095 tokens in effect, this opens a new fixed rate position for the sender on illuminate

-> mint is uniform across all principals, thus there is no need for a 'minter'

 #### Declaration